migueldemollet/Activity-Recognition/README.md

 # Activity Recognition
+Simple project in which it tries to indicate what the user's status is from accelerometers.

 ## Objective
 Create a model that can predict from sensors what activity is being carried out (running, walking ...)